-California law provides that domestic partner health benefits for registered domestic partnerships are nontaxable for State income tax purposes.
-Individuals are treated as a spousal relationship in a registered domestic partnership.
+California law provides that domestic partner health benefits for registered domestic partnerships are non-taxable for State income tax purposes.
+Individuals in a registered domestic partnership are treated as spouses.

-Health benefits in a qualified partnership are non-taxable to the employee, per California Revenue and Taxation Code §17021.7
+Health benefits in a qualified partnership are non-taxable to the employee, per California Revenue and Taxation Code §17021.7.